The documentation you're currently reading is for version 2.4.1. Click here to view documentation for the latest stable version.

 The concurrency policy enforces the number of executions that can run simultaneously for a specified action.

-By default when a threshold is reached, action execution is postponed until a number concurrent executions of a particular actions falls below the threshold.
-As an alternative, user can also specify for execution to be canceled instead of it being delayed / postponed.
+By default when a threshold is reached, action execution is delayed until the number of concurrent executions of a particular actions falls below the threshold.
+As an alternative, users can specify that new executions are canceled, rather than delayed.

 There are two forms of concurrency policy: